HalsSwetz/Viva-app-frontend/README.md

 # Demo

-[![Watch the VIVA app demo](./assets/VIVAscreenshot.png)](./assets/viva-demo720.mp4) *Click the image above to watch a 1-minute walkthrough of the VIVA app*
+[![Watch the VIVA app demo](./assets/VIVAscreenshot.png)](./assets/viva-demo720.mp4) *Click the image above, then "View raw" to watch a 1-minute walkthrough of the VIVA app*

 <!-- ⚡ Getting Started (Local Dev)